pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 How it works, the methods, steps, processes, strategy, and approach?

-What are the results, outcomes, findings, decisions, milestones, current state, and deliverables?
+What it does, the results, outcomes, findings, decisions, milestones, status, and deliverables?

-Which tasks, resources, constraints, criteria, blockers, relationships, questions, and unknowns remain?
+Which it has remaining, the tasks, resources, constraints, criteria, blockers, relationships, questions, and unknowns?

 ***